melezhik/outthentic-dsl/README.md

 Notice something interesting?
 Output direction has been inverted.

-The reason for this is outthentic check expression works in "line by line scanning" mode when text input gets verified line by line against given check expression.
+The reason for this is Outthentic check expression works in "line by line scanning" mode when text input gets verified line by line against given check expression.

 Once all lines are matched they get dropped into one heap without preserving original "group context".